harnen/FilecoinPricingMechanism/README.md

 ## Blockchain

-Init a new blockchain with preseeded accounts:
+To simplify tests, the software version in this repository creates a new private Ethereum blockchain with preseeded accounts.
+To create a new blockchain execute
 ```
 cd ./scripts
 ./initialize_blockchain.sh
 ```

-Run a geth node:
+To run a geth node with the default configutation run:
 ```
 cd ./scripts
 ./run_blockchain
 ```

-To submit transactions you need to start mining and type the following in the geth console:
+To submit transactions you need to start mining and type the following in the geth console open by the previous command:
 `miner.start()`